Home DestinationsGermany 4 Days in Berlin Trip Report

 IMG_20121218_103556 IMG_20121218_103720

-After a nose in there, we caught the underground to see the East Side Gallery, which is the longest remaining stretch of the Berlin Wall – acting as a memorial to the wall, with over 100 paintings covering the length.
+After a nose in there, we caught the underground to see the East Side Gallery, which is the longest remaining stretch of the Berlin Wall.
+This is a memorial to the wall, with over 100 paintings covering the length.
 In 2009 the artists were paid to re-paint their work, due to the amount of graffiti that was covering it.
 However, even when we went, just 3 years later, a number of sections of the wall had been graffitied again which I thought was a bit of a shame.

 We caught the tube to Warschauer Straße and started to walk down towards the crossroads, where the start of the wall is.
 On the way down from the tube we passed an old multi-photo strip booth (“photo automat”).
 A bit of a novelty to us being that we don’t have any of these at home, we couldn’t resist using it, (just a little tip if anyone else fancies doing it too), they’re nice keep sakes.